Mod Podge Dimensional Magic vs resin – which one should you pick? Find out the differences and what projects we recommend using for each.

 Dimensional Magic or Resin?

-Mod Podge Dimensional Magic was originally – back in the day – developed for paper and jewelry crafts.
+Dimensional Magic was originally – back in the day – developed for paper and jewelry crafts.
 Remember when scrapbooking was hot, hot, hot?
 This product was developed to make the clear, glossy effects you see on some stickers and other paper crafts.
-It is:
+Here are some things that make it different from resin:

-- a product that can be used right out of the bottle (no mixing)
+- it can be used right out of the bottle (no mixing)

-If you want a glossy effect with a little dimension on something, you’ll simply pop open the bottle and squeeze this on, then let dry.
-It DOES resemble clear epoxy when it dries.
+If you want a glossy effect with a little dimension on something, you’ll simply pop open the bottle and squeeze this on, then let dry overnight to get that clear, glassy surface.

-It’s a hard surface – however, it can be dented if you try, AND it shouldn’t be left in water.
+Now while It’s a hard surface – it can be dented if you try, AND it shouldn’t be left in water.
 It will start to break down.
 This is because it’s acrylic and that is what acrylic products do!

 My primary use for Dimensional Magic is small areas: jewelry pendants, earrings, cards, etc. However, I have used it on items as large as trays (we’re talking like 9″ x 12″).
 It works well, but you’ll use several bottles of it.
 You may want to use resin on trays (we’ll get to that).

-Just because Dimensional Magic non-toxic, that doesn’t mean it’s food safe.
+Just because Dimensional Magic is non-toxic, that doesn’t mean it’s food safe.
 It’s not.
 Do not put food items directly on top of this product when dry.
 You should also wash your hands if it gets on them.
-You don’t need to wear gloves while using DM (unless your skin is extra extra sensitive).
+You don’t need to wear gloves or protective equipment while using DM (unless your skin is extra extra sensitive).

-As far as I’m concerned, Envirotex Lite is used for larger projects or where heat and water resistance is important.
-It is:
+As far as I’m concerned, resin is used for larger projects or where heat and water resistance is important.
+Here are the main differences from Dimensional Magic:

-- a EXTREMELY durable product – more so than Dimensional Magic
+- it’s an EXTREMELY durable product – more so than Dimensional Magic

-- a product that contains hazardous components so you must wear gloves and possibly a mask if you are sensitive
+- it’s toxic while mixing – contains hazardous components so you must wear gloves and protective equipment such as a mask or respirator if you are sensitive

 When or where would I use resin?
-On countertops, tabletops, to make jewelry (the beads/bracelets/earrings themselves), trays (that are larger or need to be heat/water resistant).
+On countertops, tabletops, large scale art, to make jewelry (the beads/bracelets/earrings themselves), trays (that are larger or need to be heat/water resistant).

-I think of Envirotex Lite in more of a DIY/home improvement or serious jewelry maker capacity, where Dimensional Magic is my go-to craft supply for a similar effect, but on a smaller scale.
+I think of resin in more of a DIY/home improvement or serious jewelry maker capacity, where Dimensional Magic is my go-to craft supply for a similar effect, but on a smaller scale.

 Am I starting to make sense?